Applicants must meet the following admission requirements in order to be considered for the Full-Time MOT program or the Flex MOT program.

 Statement of Purpose: Include a short statement of why you wish to pursue occupational therapy as a career and why you chose the University of St. Augustine for Health Sciences for that pursuit.

 Prerequisites: Admissions recommends that all prerequisite course work be no more than 5 years old.
 This is a recommendation and is preferred, it is not a requirement to apply.
+You can find our MOT prerequisite form here.
 All prerequisite courses must be completed with a grade of “C” or better.

 |Required Prerequisite Courses|